All about the budget and prices of a trip to Chile!

 Here are our 9 secrets to rent your car in Chile:

-2. Avoid picking up your car in one location and dropping it off in another, i.e. renting your car in Punta Arenas and leaving it in Chiloé.
-The prices can skyrocket!
+- Avoid picking up your car in one location and dropping it off in another, i.e. renting your car in Punta Arenas and leaving it in Chiloé.
+The prices are quickly exorbitant (i.e. + 1000 USD)!

-5. In Patagonia, close the doors of your van securely so as not to damage them with gusts of wind.
+- In Patagonia, close the doors of your van securely so as not to damage them with gusts of wind.
+Also plan to watch a Youtube tutorial to learn how to change a wheel, you may need it.

 Back to the rental car budget (after all that is the topic of this article), here is an average of the rates by model and per day: